Artoria2e5/PRCoords/README.md

 Physical PRCoords
 -----------------

 You can print out a minimal copy of PRCoords with [this PDF file](https://commons.wikimedia.org/wiki/File:PRcoords_Cheatsheet.pdf).
 I am working on some better options [in issue #2](https://github.com/Artoria2e5/PRCoords/issues/2).
+A fairly simple tote bag with an older version of the PDF is [available from Teespring](https://teespring.com/miniprcoords-tote-v1).

+Feel free to print and sell t-shirts with the PDF file!
+It is put in the Public Domain, so you don't have to pay me for that.
+You can always fund my subversive activities on [Patreon](https://www.patreon.com/artoria2e5) though.

 License
 -------